LukasFuchs/GeoModBox.jl/examples/StokesEquation/2D/README.md

 \end{equation}
 $$

-For each equation, one can define a so-called numerical stencil which highlights the position of the parameters with respect to a central point $(i,j)$, where *i* and *j* are the indeces in the horizontal and vertical direction, respectively.
+For each equation, one can define a so-called numerical stencil which highlights the position of the parameters with respect to a central point $(i,j)$, where *i* and *j* are the indices in the horizontal and vertical direction, respectively.
 The central point corresponds to the number of the equation in the linear system of equations.

 #### Stencil

-The stencils for the momentum equation assuming a constant viscosity shows the points required to solve the equation using the finite difference approach (Figure 2).
+The stencils for the momentum equation assuming a constant viscosity shows the points required to solve the equations for each component of the momentum equation using the finite difference approach (Figure 2).

 <img src="./Figures/Stencil_const_eta.png" alt="drawing" width="600"/> <br>
 **Figure 2.
 Numerical stencils for the momentum equation.** a) *x-component. b) y-component.